Sammeeeeeeee/Healthchecks-ping/README.md

 # curl-cron

-Docker image that runs a runs a curl command based on cron, for [Healthchecks.io](https://healthchecks.io/).
+Docker image that runs a runs a curl command based on cron, for [Healthchecks.io](https://healthchecks.io/), with only the UUID and a CRON timetable.
 > [!IMPORTANT]
 >Please note I am in no way affiliated, and this is not the recommended usage.